 Year over year, agency use of data analytics applications to gain insights from their management system data remains virtually unchanged.
 Ambivalence to adopting data analytics is likely due to the misconception that it is too complex and technical for agencies to manage on their own.
 However, data analytics solutions have rapidly advanced and are extremely accessible to any business regardless of size, revenue and/or IT resources.
 Agencies need to gather, process and get insights from data in real time across the entire business.
 Making the shift from being a data-generating organization to one that is data-powered gives agencies a competitive edge through enhanced decision making, insight discovery and process optimization.
 Data-driven organizations are also 23x more likely to acquire customers, 6x as likely to retain customers, and 19x as likely to be profitable as a result.⁵

 While the independent insurance agency channel has progressed in its adoption of technology, this year’s results indicate that there is still considerable opportunity for agencies to digitally transform their business to provide complete connectivity to staff, insurers and insureds.
 When you think about the core promise of insurance—to safeguard and protect what matters most in people’s lives—it is vital to use digital technology to ensure your agency will be there when your customers need you most.

-For more industry insights and to learn how technology can help your business grow in the digital age of insurance, sign up to receive a complimentary copy of our forthcoming Applied Digital Agency Annual Report.
+For more industry insights and to learn how technology can help your business grow in the digital age of insurance, download the Applied Digital Agency Annual Report.

 1. American Psychological Association